 Food for thought…

-Ecologists’ attempts to track shoals of fish are being thwarted by seals which have learnt to recognise the sounds of their tagging devices.
+Ecologists’ attempts to track shoals of fish are being thwarted by seals which have learnt to recognise the sounds of the shark acoustic tagging devices.
 Grey seals are skewing the results of scientific studies because they swoop in and eat fish fitted with acoustic tags.

 British biologists have now realised that electric tags fitted to large fish act as a ‘dinner bell’ to seals.
 They think the predators have learned that the low electronic noises emitted by the devices will lead them to a substantial meal.
 It could have a ‘profound effect’ on research studies designed to monitor behaviour and movements of fish, the scientists admitted.